What Are the Most Common Types of Data Masking?

 When to Use Real-Time Data Masking

-Given its ad hoc nature, real-time data masking has a similar flexibility to dynamic data masking.
-As implied by the name, it is done “on-the-fly,” which means it does not rely on systems to be set up and applied passively.
-This could be operational for a smaller data ecosystem that facilitates a variety of data use cases.
+Since it is done “on-the-fly,” it does not rely on systems to be passively established and applied.
+This makes it practical for smaller data ecosystems with a variety of data use cases.

 Which is the Best Type of Data Masking?

-However, there is only one type that has the scalability and flexibility to adapt to an organization’s growth and changes.
-Dynamic data masking can support data masking techniques ranging from k-anonymization to differential privacy and beyond, putting many effective masking tools at an organization’s disposal.
-These techniques, when enforced automatically at query time across the entirety of a data environment, ensure that sensitive data is protected against leaks or breaches at all times.
-And all this is done while maintaining a single source of truth for data, and without negatively affecting time-to-access or efficiency.
+Dynamic data masking can support data masking techniques ranging from k-anonymization to differential privacy and beyond.
+These techniques, when automatically enforced at query time across the data ecosystem, ensure that sensitive data is always protected against leaks or breaches.
+All this is done while maintaining a single source of truth, and without negatively affecting time-to-access or efficiency.

 Data Masking 101: A Comprehensive Guide